-Breastfeeding, Everything You Wanted to Know
+Breastfeeding, Everything You Wanted To Know

 Breastfeeding is recommended as the primary source of nutrition for babies for at least the first 12 months of their life.
 Yet, it’s not always an option.
-There’s no judging from us, a fed baby is the best baby!
-However, this article specifically is about breast milk.

 But not every parent can or wants to breastfeed